MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 ### Step 1: Determine your building codes

-Building codes are used as part of a users office location.
+Building codes are used as part of a user's office location.
 You'll use these codes when updating user profiles.
 Let's say your organization has a building at this location: *Building 2, 350 5th Avenue, New York City, NY 10016*

-Here are some good examples fo this building's code: 2, B2, Building2, Building 2, or NYCB2.
+Here are some good examples for this building's code: 2, B2, Building2, Building 2, or NYCB2.
 Each building must have a unique code.

 ### Step 2: Review your floor plans